Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 In order to diagnose you properly, your doctor will consider your symptoms and examine your shoulder and neck to ensure that your pain isn’t caused by a pinched nerve, arthritis or another condition.
 You will be asked to perform a few simple movements, too, so that your doctor can measure your range of motion.
 Your doctor may also require you to have X-rays to look for contributing bone issues, including spurs or calcifications and a MRI to look more closely at the soft tissue (muscles and tendons) of the joint.

 For New Jersey patients who live in Ridgewood and surrounding areas of Bergen County, a proper diagnosis and reliable treatment are just minutes away.
-Dr. Robert Kayal and his team of experienced surgeons have offices in Franklin Lakes, Glen Rock, Westwood, Paramus, Garfield, Paterson, North Bergen and Montvale (coming in 2020), and a location in Stony Point, NY.
+Dr. Robert Kayal and his team of experienced surgeons have offices in Franklin Lakes, Glen Rock, Westwood, Paramus, Garfield, Paterson and North Bergen, and a location in Stony Point, NY.
 The team has earned admission privileges at Chilton Medical Center, Hackensack Medical Center Main and Pascack Valley, and The Valley Hospital.

 Usually tears need to be fixed by a rotator cuff surgeon.
 When Dr. Robert A. Kayal and his team of elite orthopaedic surgeons in Bergen County perform your rotator cuff surgery arthroscopically, the procedure is less traumatic to the body.
 In addition, you’ll experience reduced blood loss, small surgical scars, and a decreased need for narcotics or other pain medications.
 Minimally invasive surgery patients usually have less postoperative pain, scarring and scar tissue buildup, too—which expedites rehabilitation and leads to a faster return to daily activities.